eliot1011/eliot1011/README.md

 ### &nbsp;About Me :

-I am a passionate Full Stack & Blockchain Developer.
+I am a passionate Developer with highly expertised in Frontend and Solidity.

 - 🔭 Highly-skilled Developer with an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 7 years.
-- 🌱 Proficient in both frontend and backend development, with extensive knowledge of various blockchain technologies.
+- 🌱 Proficient in both frontend and solidity development, with extensive knowledge of various blockchain technologies.
 - ⚡ Enjoys learning new technologies and building innovative solutions that solve real-world problems.
 ---

-### 🛠 &nbsp;Languages and Tools :
+### 🛠 &nbsp;Familiar Languages and Tools :

 <p>
 <img src="https://github.com/devicons/devicon/blob/master/icons/react/react-original-wordmark.svg" title="React" alt="React" width="40" height="40"/>&nbsp;